PTC-Education/RPi-EdgeMicroserver/3D-Printer-Control-Hub/scripts/README.md

 Gets the current extruder and bed temperatures and formats the output for EMS property processing

+## jogPrinthead.py

+Takes in an axis and a jog distance and then moves the printhead the specified amount

+## preheatBed.py

+Takes in a temperature to preheat the bed

+## preheatExtruder.py

+Takes in a temperature to preheat the extruder

 ## takePhoto.py

 Gets the current Pi Camera image from the Octopi server and encodes to a binary string